DataFire/Integrations/integrations/generated/azure_resources_policysetdefinitions/README.md

 ## Definitions

 ### ErrorResponse
-* ErrorResponse `object`: Error reponse indicates ARM is not able to process the incoming request.
+* ErrorResponse `object`: Error response indicates Azure Resource Manager is not able to process the incoming request.
 The reason is provided in the error message.
   * errorCode `string`: Error code.
   * errorMessage `string`: Error message indicating why the operation failed.
   * httpStatus `string`: Http status code.